 CRITERIA DEFINITIONS AND EXAMPLES ALLOCATION METHOD AND CHOICE BAND 1: CRITICAL HOUSING NEED Applicants are ranked in the date order they entered this band although due to the critical level of their housing need a direct offer of the right property may mean that offers are not made to a strict date order Choice based lettings (CBL), assisted bidding or direct offer.
 Also number of offers CRITICAL MEDICAL CONDITIONS The applicant, or a household member, has a life-threatening condition and their accommodation is a major contributory factor; the applicants health is such that it is likely to be so severely affected by the accommodation as to become life threatening; the applicant's home is directly contributing to a severe deterioration in health resulting in regular/prolonged hospitalisation and where treatment cannot compensate for the living conditions.
 CBL/Direct offer, one offer MOVES TO FACILITATE THE DELIVERY OF AN ACCESSIBLE HOME FOR A DISABLED RESIDENT The current home of the applicant, or a household member, offers no independence within the home and is unsuitable for adaptation either due to the physical environment or there being insufficient funds (public and private) to meet the cost, and the household is unable to fund a move.
-CBL/ direct offer, one offer READY TO MOVE ON FROM SUPPORTED HOUSING TO INDEPENDENCE Residents placed in supported housing by the Council, whether that accommodation is in the Borough or not.
-The supported housing provider or other support agency will confirm that the placement has successfully been completed and the applicant is ready and able, with support if necessary, to live independently (NB where a supported housing placement breaks this will be CBL managed through a housing options approach).
-CARE LEAVER READY FOR INDEPENDENCE Where young people in care are referred through the Young Persons Protocol and their Pathway Plan identifies Surrey Heath as their move on option The Leaving Care Team will confirm that the care leaver is ready and able, with support if necessary, to live independently CBL FORMER BRITISH SERVICE PERSONNEL WITH A CRITICAL MEDICAL NEED Former British service personnel with a critical medical need (see above) resulting from their service in the Armed Forces CBL/ direct offer PRIORITY MOVES THROUGH LOCAL AND NATIONAL PROTOCOLS Cases referred through multi-agency arrangements where there is a duty to cooperate or an agreement is in place to support moves for vulnerable or at-risk households (e.g. MAPPA, National Witness Mobility Scheme Surrey Mobility Scheme, reciprocal arrangements).
-Such moves will be authorised by the Housing Services Manager.
-Direct offer, one offer MOVES REQUIRED TO MEET STRATEGIC AIMS Cases where moving residents facilitates a strategic priority (e.g. decanting residents from development areas, CPOs, SVPRS) CBL/ Direct offer, one offer EXCEPTIONAL CASES PRIORITISED BY HOUSING SERVICES MANAGER In recognition that while the Allocation Policy provides the framework for the prioritisation of the majority of lettings there will be exceptional circumstances where the only way an exceptional housing need can be met is through the use of discretion in the banding assessment and residential connection.
+CBL/ direct offer, one offer READY TO MOVE ON FROM SUPPORTED Residents placed in supported housing, including Connaught Court, by the Council, CBL is through the use of discretion in the banding assessment and residential connection.
 In the interest of fairness these cases will be kept to a minimum and subject to audit.

-Examples could include but are not limited to: Threat to life; Senior Police request for support of an urgent move; Cases nominated under National Witness Mobility, Surrey Violence Mobility or other scheme the Council participates in; An applicant with an exceptional housing need not covered in the Allocations Scheme e.g. child protection, MARAC (serious domestic violence cases) moves Direct offer, one offer
+Examples could include but are not limited to: